waleedayoub/waleedayoub.github.io/content/post/huggingface-agents_unit1.md

 	"task": |-
 	"report": |-
 ```
-So, the most basic thing to understand is that `CodeAgent` is doing all of the orchestration using the `prompt_template` sections as a guide:
+So, the most basic thing to understand is that `CodeAgent` is doing all of the orchestration of the LLM calls and is using the `prompt_template` sections as a guide.
+What is it orchestratin?
+This stuff:
 - Context assembly
 - Prompt management
 - Tool execution
 - Conversation tracking
 - State management

+In order to understand how `CodeAgent` uses `prompt_templates`, let's try to step through how the context that gets passed into each LLM call get built, what it includes and how all those sections above in the `prompt_template` influence the initial context window and then each successive LLM call.

-## How does context and state evolve with each LLM interaction?
+## What does the context window look like and how does the state evolve with each LLM interaction?
 ### The system prompt
-The initial context includes `system_prompt` contents which includes:
+The initial context includes a `system_prompt` section which includes:
 - Instructions
 - Examples using "notional tools" structured in a "Task -> Thought -> Code" flow.
 For example, here's one:
 ```yaml